-I emphasize on the difficult not only because he is a terrible person at heart but because of how frustrating of a character he is.
+I emphasize "difficult" not only because he is a terrible person at heart, but because of how frustrating of a character he is.

 While one would condemn him for being an idiot, he possesses enough of a conscience to show empathy for those he has wronged, especially when they have done him good.
 If Matteo finds his redemption, it might involve telling the truth behind Sita's death and opening his heart to his family.

 Let us kick off with something that many viewers might have noticed.

 When Joaquin (Diego Loyzaga) dies, everything suddenly changes.
 Joaquin is no longer Don Roman's true son but a bastard from another man with Alba.
 This is immediately shafted, along with Alba turning into a delusional lunatic.

 This is the first serious issue Los Bastardos faces: antagonists.
 After Joaquin's death, Alba, the supposed main antagonist, lost her prestige in her mad quest to end the illusion of Soledad (and is proven, as Soledad is alive all along).
 Menandro took over but even he grew weaker when Gigi, Matteo's ex-girlfriend, took over.
 While shifting conditions among antagonists can create some meaningful chaos, it must not come at the expense of character building.
 As of right now, there is a new antagonist introduced, Catalina, the sister of Menandro.
 Did anyone expect her to exist?
 Their connection to the bandits in Episode 1 is interesting but let us hope Catalina is not another carbon copy of the other villains.